£25

 Session outlines and learning objectives

-It will unpack key misconceptions around protein quality and nutritional adequacy in healthcare settings.
+This session will unpack key concerns around protein quality and nutritional adequacy in healthcare settings.
 Drawing on practical experience from implementing more sustainable menus in elderly care, the session will highlight real-world challenges and how they were addressed.
 Attendees will gain practical insights and solutions to support more sustainable menu changes in practice.

 Session outlines and learning objectives